a-dubiel/deshantz/wp-content/plugins/responsive-lightbox/readme.txt

 2. screenshot-2.jpg

 == Changelog ==

+= 1.4.14 =
+* New: Option to set gallery images title from image title, caption, alt or description
+* Tweak: Improved regex for Youtube video links

 = 1.4.13 =
 * Fix: Reverted back the regex change in lightbox selector to gallery links